 By law any drone operator flying for commercial gain must have permission from the CAA.
 All pilots must have CAA PFCO (Permission for commercial operation) status and hold valid commercial drone insurance.
-Hiring an illegal drone operator without insurance or CAA permission could result in prosecution and a hefty fine of £5000.
+Hiring an illegal drone operator without insurance or CAA permission could result in prosecution and a hefty fine up to £5000.

 Civil Aviation Authority official Laws And Rules